Julian Glover: Career

 Glover has been associated with the epic poem Beowulf since the 1980s and has delivered staged interpretations in various forms, often taking the role of an Anglo-Saxon gleeman or traveller poet, delivering an abridged version of the tale while standing around a mead hall hearth and rendering selected passages in the poem's original Old English.
 This adaptation has been shown in documentaries on both the English language and Anglo-Saxon England and was also used for historian Michael Wood's documentary on the poem broadcast during the BBC Poetry Season in 2009.
 He adapted his interpretation in novel form as Beowulf: An Adaptation.

 In 2009, Glover played the role of Mr. Brownlow in the West End revival of the musical Oliver! at the Theatre Royal, Drury Lane.
 In the short film Battle for Britain (2010), Glover played a 101-year-old Polish veteran Royal Air Force pilot.

 Glover portrayed the character of Grand Maester Pycelle in the HBO series Game of Thrones between 2011 and 2016, appearing in a total of 31 episodes across the first six seasons of the show.

 In 2013, Glover played the role of General Beauvilliers in the BBC Four drama series The Spies of Warsaw.
 In May 2014, he played the character Joe Goodridge in two episodes of the BBC TV medical drama series Holby City ("My Name is Joe" and "No Apologies").
-In the same year, he portrayed an old man in horror thriller Backtrack.
+In the same year, he portrayed an old man in horror thriller Backtrack as well as a theater performance as The Interlocutor in the 2014 West End transfer of the Scottsboro Boys in October.

+In February 2017, Glover participated as a featured guest at the inaugural Saudi Comic Con in Jeddah, Saudi Arabia, alongside fellow Game of Thrones actor Charles Dance.

 In 2019, Glover played the role of Nonno in the West End theatre production of Tennessee Williams' The Night of the Iguana at the Noël Coward Theatre.

 Glover is an associate member of the Royal Academy of Dramatic Art.